History of Poland: Democratic constitution, NATO and European Union memberships

 There were several post-Solidarity governments between the 1989 election and the 1993 election, after which the "post-communist" left-wing parties took over.
 In 1993, the formerly Soviet Northern Group of Forces, a vestige of past domination, left Poland.

 In 1995, Aleksander Kwaśniewski of the Social Democratic Party was elected president and remained in that capacity for the next ten years (two terms).

 In 1997, the new Constitution of Poland was finalized and approved in a referendum; it replaced the Small Constitution of 1992, an amended version of the communist constitution.

 Poland joined NATO in 1999.
-Elements of the Polish Armed Forces have since participated in the Iraq War and the Afghanistan War.
+Elements of the Polish Armed Forces have since participated in the Iraq War and the War in Afghanistan (2001–2021).
 Poland joined the European Union as part of its enlargement in 2004.
 However, Poland has not adopted the euro as its currency and legal tender, but instead uses the Polish złoty.

 In April 2010, Polish president Lech Kaczynski and dozens of the country's top political and military leaders died in the Smolensk air disaster.

-After the election of the conservative Law and Justice party in 2015, the Polish government repeatedly clashed with EU institutions on the issue of judicial reform and was accused by the European Commission and the European Parliament of undermining "European Values" and eroding democratic standards.
+After the election of the far-right conservative Law and Justice party in 2015, the Polish government repeatedly clashed with EU institutions on the issue of judicial reform and was accused by the European Commission and the European Parliament of undermining "European Values" and eroding democratic standards.
 However, the Polish government headed by the Law and Justice party maintained that the reforms were necessary due to the prevalence of corruption within the Polish judiciary and the continued presence of holdover Communist era judges.